 The Middle East is facing an information problem.
 There are approximately 420 million Arabic speakers in the world, and yet some estimates suggest that only 0.7% to 0.9% of the internet exists in Arabic.
-According to the United Nations’ Arab Human Development Report (2003), the number of books translated into Arabic in the last 1,200 years is roughly equivalent to the number translated into Spanish in a single year (the exact numbers are sometimes disputed, but the overall picture remains unchanged).
+According to the United Nations’ Arab Human Development Report (2003), the number of books translated into Arabic in the last 1,200 years is roughly equivalent to the number translated into Spanish in a single year (the exact numbers are disputed, but the overall picture remains bleak).
 Many countries in the region censor material for political, religious, or other ideological reasons.
 Conspiracy theories abound, ranging from the old and hackneyed (for example, the Protocols of the Elders of Zion) to more contemporary confabulations (such as the notion that the United States created the virus responsible for the COVID-19 pandemic).
 The censorial nature of many regimes in this part of the world, combined with the limited availability of high-quality informational resources, stifles progress and can make it difficult for curious people to access important information.

 Part of the Solution: Ideas Beyond Borders